djbowen95/djbowen95/README.md

 <h3>Bio</h3>

 - 👋 Hi, I’m Dan / @djbowen95.
-- 👀 I am actively looking for a new role in Full-Stack Development.
+- 👀 I am actively looking for a junior role in Software Development.
 - 🌱 I am experienced in Javascript, React, Node.js, Express and more.
 - 💞️ I’m looking to collaborate on/contribute to open source projects in JavaScript, React, or any docs!
-- 🏙️ I live in Birmingham but happy to relocate within the United Kingdom.
+- 🏙️ I live in Birmingham but happy to relocate, or work remotely.
 - 📌 Please take a look at my pinned projects for examples of my work.

-<h3>Current Projects</h3>

-- I have been building a new front-end for [🌦️ Come Rain or Shine](https://github.com/djbowen95/come-rain-or-shine/), with responsive design/more advanced CSS.
-- I have been learning the basics of Amazon Web Services' EC2 and S3, looking to deploy [Weight a Minute] and [Rat World], since [they are no longer deployed to Heroku](https://help.heroku.com/RSBRUH58/removal-of-heroku-free-product-plans-faq).
-- I'm building a new portfolio from scratch, using advanced CSS and React!

 <h3>Technology Stack</h3>
 <div id="stack">